Ebrahim Rasool

 Ebrahim Rasool (born 15 July 1962) is a South African politician and former diplomat who served as the South African ambassador to the United States from 2010 to 2015 and again in 2025, as a member of the National Assembly from 2009 to 2010, and as the 5th premier of the Western Cape from 2004 to 2008.
 He is a member of the African National Congress and has held various leadership positions in the party.

-On 14 March 2025, while serving as ambassador to the US, Rasool was declared persona non grata by Secretary of State Marco Rubio over his criticism of the Trump administration and expelled him from the United States.
+On 14 March 2025, while serving as ambassador to the US, Rasool was declared persona non grata by Secretary of State Marco Rubio over his criticism of the Trump administration, and expelled from the United States.

 Early life and education

 Ebrahim Rasool was born 15 July 1962 in District Six, Cape Town, to a Muslim family of mixed English-Javanese-Dutch-Indian heritage.
 The apartheid system classified him as Coloured.
-When he was nine years old, he and his family were forcefully evicted from the area in which they lived due to the government declaring the area a "Whites-only" residential suburb, and his family relocated to Primose Park near Manenberg on the Cape Flats.
+When he was nine years old, he and his family were forcibly evicted from the area in which they lived due to the government declaring the area a "Whites-only" residential suburb, and his family relocated to Primose Park near Manenberg on the Cape Flats.

-Rasool was matriculated from Livingstone High School in Claremont in 1980.
-He proceeded to study at the University of Cape Town and was graduated with a bachelor of arts degree in 1983, and a Higher Diploma in Education in 1984 from the university.
-During this period, he became involved in student politics.
+Rasool graduated from Livingstone High School in Claremont in 1980.
+He then studied at the University of Cape Town, graduating with a bachelor of arts degree in 1983 and receiving a Higher Diploma in Education in 1984.
+While at the University, Rasool became involved in student politics.
 He was employed as a teacher at Spine Road High School in 1985.